If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) in Michigan and you fall behind in assessments:

-State law and/or the COA or HOA's governing documents will usually set out the type of charges that may be included in the lien.
-For example, a COA in Michigan is permitted to include the following in its lien pursuant to state law:
+State law and the COA or HOA's governing documents will usually set out the type of charges that may be included in the lien.
+A COA in Michigan is permitted to include the following in its lien under state law:

 To find out which charges an HOA in Michigan may include in its lien, check the association's governing documents.

-A COA may foreclose its lien judicially or nonjudicially (Mich.
+A COA in Michigan may foreclose its lien judicially or nonjudicially.
+(Mich.
 Comp.
 Laws § 559.208(1), (2)).
-The foreclosure will be in the same manner as a foreclosure of a real estate mortgage, except to the extent the condominium documents provide otherwise (Mich.
+The foreclosure will be in the same manner as a foreclosure of a real estate mortgage, except to the extent the condominium documents provide otherwise.
+(Mich.
 Comp.
 Laws § 559.208(2)).
-(Learn more about general foreclosure laws and procedures in Michigan.)

-In order to foreclose, the COA must record the lien in the county in which the condominium is located and serve notice of the lien to the unit owner (by first-class mail, postage prepaid) at least ten days before initiating the foreclosure proceeding (Mich.
+A foreclosure can't start unless the COA records the lien in the county where the condominium is located and serves notice of the lien to the unit owner by first-class mail, postage prepaid, at least ten days before initiating the foreclosure proceeding.
+(Mich.
 Comp.
 Laws § 559.208(3)).

 If the COA forecloses, the redemption period is: